Class of 2027 -- ranked by measurables, physical ceiling, and recruiting validation

 Waymire is a projectable 6'1" receiver with intriguing speed and playmaking ability who broke out as a junior with 441 receiving yards and 553 all-purpose yards in 11 games.
 His frame, ball-tracking skills, and multi-sport athleticism (varsity baseball starter) give him a solid physical ceiling, but he needs to add 15-20 lbs and get verified testing numbers in front of college coaches.
 He profiles as a potential FCS or low-end Group of 5 prospect if he continues to develop and gets exposure at camps during the spring/summer before his senior year.

-Elite agility numbers (4.03 shuttle, 6.81 L-drill at PRZ Combine) and 44 rec/532 yds/7 TD production show a twitchy slot receiver with reliable hands at 4A Riverdale Ridge.
-At 5'10" 170 with a 4.58 best forty, he profiles as an FCS slot specialist who needs to maintain agility while adding mass.
+Elite agility (4.03 shuttle, 6.81 L-drill) with 44 catches and 7 TDs in 4A shows a twitchy slot receiver with reliable hands.
+At 5'10" 170 with a 4.58 best forty, he profiles as a strong FCS slot prospect who needs to add mass without losing his quickness.

 Roman Garcia is a twitchy, productive slot receiver with elite change-of-direction ability and reliable hands who projects as an FCS or high-end D2 prospect with upside.
 His junior season statistical explosion (44 rec, 532 yds, 7 TD) on a strong 4A program, combined with verified combine agility numbers (4.21 shuttle, 6.81 L-drill) and strong scouting evaluations, suggest a player who could earn FCS offers with a big senior campaign and verified sub-4.7 speed.
 He needs to add weight, get verified speed times, and compete at higher-profile camps to push into low-major FBS consideration.